contao/docs-archive/cookbook/customizing-contao/customizing-tinymce.md

 ```

 Important is the line `style_formats_merge: true`.
-This allows adding own formates without overwrighting the default formats that already exist.
+This allows adding your formates without overwrighting the default formats that already exist.

 ![](images/tinyMCE4Custom.jpg)

-To clean up Custom formats, you can group them inside your own format folder like this:
+To clean up custom formats, you can group them inside your own format folder like this:

 ```js
   style_formats_merge: true,